Net Contribution Clauses in Construction Contracts

 In practice, whilst many insurers will seek the inclusion of a net contribution clause on behalf of their insured consultant clients, most clients and their lawyers will reject the request in an appointment document.
 They may be more relaxed about including one in a warranty or a third party rights schedule, where they feel the beneficiary may be willing to accept it.

-For further information on this topic, please contact Michael Chilton, or you an give us a call on 0345 070 6000.
+For further information on this topic, please contact Derryn Rolfe, or you an give us a call on 0345 070 6000.